Health Benefits FAQs

 2) Is the Benefits office open all year long?

-The Benefits office is open all year long except for school holiday periods.
+Due to COVID restrictions, the Benefits office is open by appointment only all year long except for school holiday periods.

 3) What are the Benefits and Compensation Department office hours?